-- 1. Desired Condition: Miscellaneous forest products are available to meet the needs of Idaho County residents. - 2.
-Guideline: To provide for access to the many misc. forest products, travel decisions made by federal and State agencies should evaluate the need for access to miscellaneous forest resources.
+1. Desired Condition: Miscellaneous forest products are available to meet the needs of Idaho County residents.

+2. Guideline: To provide for access to the many miscellaneous forest products, travel decisions made by federal and State agencies should evaluate the need for access to miscellaneous forest resources.

 5.2.
-Wilderness/Roadless
+Wilderness/Roadless Areas

-Existing Condition: Approximately 1,171,448 acres (26%) of Roadless Area also occur within the county.
-When combined, Idaho County consists of approximately 3,040,999 acres (69%) of Wilderness or Roadless Areas.
+Existing Condition: There are approximately 2,181,029 acres of wilderness and approximately 1,194,974 acres of roadless areas (49% and 27%, respectively, of NFS lands) within the county.
+When combined, Idaho County consists of approximately 3,376,003 acres (76%) of wilderness or roadless areas.

 5.2.1.
-Wilderness
+Wilderness Areas

-Approximately 2,144,991 acres of designated wilderness (48% of NFS lands) occur in Idaho County (Table 7).
-Under the proposed Nez-Perce Clearwater Land and Resource Management Plan, an additional 108,497 acres are proposed for Wilderness designation.
+Approximately 2,181,029 acres of designated wilderness (again, 49% of NFS lands) occur in Idaho County (Table 8).
+Under the proposed Nez Perce-Clearwater National Forest Land and Resource Management Plan, an additional 108,497 acres are proposed for wilderness designation.

-There is release language from the designation of the Gospel Hump Wilderness pertaining to areas around the Gospel Hump Wilderness with respect to roadless and other activities.
-This language needs to be recognized and adhered too.
+Release language from the designation of the Gospel Hump Wilderness exists pertaining to areas around the Gospel Hump Wilderness but also with respect to roadless and other activities.
+This language needs to be recognized and adhered to.

-As previously mention in the "Recreation" section above, Idaho County is interested in hosting a variety of recreational opportunities.
-Motorized experiences, particularly Semi-primitive motorized experiences are being reduced in the county.
-This would be understandable if the County was largely motorized with little to no non-motorized or wilderness opportunities.
-However, as the identified in the Recreation section above, the wilderness and non-motorized opportunities far exceed motorized.
+As previously mentioned in the Recreation section above, Idaho County is interested in hosting a variety of recreational opportunities.
+Motorized experiences, particularly semi-primitive motorized experiences, are being reduced in the county.
+This would be understandable if the county was largely motorized with little-to-no non-motorized or wilderness opportunities.
+However, as identified in the Recreation section above, the wilderness and non-motorized opportunities far exceed the motorized.

-Table 7.
-Acres of designated Wilderness by Forest within Idaho County
+Table 8.
+Acres of designated wilderness by Forest within Idaho County

 Forest Acres

-Nez-Perce Clearwater National Forest 1,100,959
+Nez Perce-Clearwater National Forest 1,138,999

-Hell Canyon National Recreation Area 59,900
+Hells Canyon National Recreation Area 59,900

-Payette National Forest 461,440
+Payette National Forest 459,438

 Bitterroot National Forest 460,612

 Salmon-Challis National Forest 62,080

-Total 2,144,991
+Total 2,181,029

-The BLM has identified 10,856 acres as recommended wilderness in two different areas.
-The Snow Rapid Recommended Wilderness (5,332 acres) runs along the lower Salmon River by Snow Hole Rapid.
+The BLM has identified 10,856 acres as recommended wilderness in 2 different areas.
+The Snow Rapid Recommended Wilderness (5,332 acres) runs along the Lower Salmon River by Snow Hole Rapid.
 This section of the river currently allows for motorized use.
-Designating this area as wilderness would directly conflict with river use and management of the area as Wilderness.
-The second area is Marshal Mountain Recommended Wilderness, which contains 5,524 acres.
+Designating this area as wilderness would directly conflict with existing river use.
+The second area is the Marshall Mountain Recommended Wilderness, which contains 5,524 acres.
 Both of these recommended areas are small and would be difficult to manage as wilderness.

-A concern with the federal road decommissioning program is that as roads are eliminated, there are some who would like those areas classified as roadless and therefore, severely restricting the ability to manage these acres.
+A concern with the federal road decommissioning program is that as roads are eliminated, some would like those areas classified as roadless, which would ultimately severely restrict the ability to manage these acres.
 Areas that have been identified as suitable for timber production or harvest should not be reallocated to roadless just because roads are eliminated in between scheduled entries.

-Over the years, the federal budget for maintaining Wilderness trails has been reduced.
-Forest Service policy is very conservative when it comes to utilizing all of the tools that Congress has provided the agency for trail maintenance.
-Because of dwindling funds, the public's ability to access Wilderness areas continues to be limited, largely due to trails being blocked by downed trees.
+Over the years, the federal budget for maintaining wilderness trails has been reduced.
+Forest Service policy is very conservative when it comes to utilizing all the tools that Congress has provided the agency for trail maintenance.
+Because of dwindling funds, the public's ability to access wilderness areas continues to be limited, largely due to trails being blocked by downed trees

 5.2.2.
-Roadless
+Roadless Areas